Applying for Financial Aid

 The federal government will pay the interest for students while they are enrolled at least half-time in a degree program.
 Repayment begins six months after the borrower graduates or is no longer enrolled at least half-time.
-The interest rate for loans disbursed on or after July 1, 2013 and before July 1, 2014 is fixed at 6.8%.
+The interest rates for federal student loans are published here.

 Federal Unsubsidized Stafford Loans are available for students who do not qualify for the Federal Subsidized Stafford Loan or to students who want an additional loan to supplement the Federal Subsidized Stafford Loan.
 These loans are available to students who have first applied for other financial aid including the Federal Pell Grant (undergraduates only) and the Federal Subsidized Stafford Loan program.
-The interest rate is fixed at 6.8%.
+The interest rates for federal student loans are published here.
 Unlike the Subsidized loan, however, the government does not pay the interest while the student is in school, and the borrower must make interest payments, or agree to have the interest added to the principal.

 Undergraduate annual borrowing limits for this program, including any subsidized Federal Stafford amounts, are as follows:

 The aggregate borrowing limit is $31,000 for dependent undergraduates and $57,500 for independent undergraduates (both figures include Federal Subsidized Stafford Loan amounts).